Thermal, Rheological and Basic Properties Laboratory

 Melt flow index is defined as the mass of polymer, in grams, flowing in ten minutes through a nozzle of a specific inner diameter (2.095 mm) and length (8 mm) under certain conditions of stress and temperature.

 The value of the melt flow index depends on the molecular structure of the polymer (molecular weight, molecular weight distribution, degree of chain branching, etc.).
 This value is an indirect measure of molecular weight.
 The melt flow index, along with the analysis of possible distortions at the extrudate will determine the processing method for the polymer.
-The test procedure is described in ISO 1133 standard.
+The testing procedure follows ISO 1133 standards.

 Capillary Rheometry